 If you start using it after day five of your period, you need to use a barrier method of contraception (such as condoms) for the first seven days.

 If you have a short menstrual cycle, where your period normally comes every 23 days or less, you will need to start taking the patch in the first four days to be immediately protected (because you might ovulate early).

 The patch should stay on as it is very sticky.
 However, if it does fall off, what you need to do depends on how long it has been off.

 This depends on where you are in the four-week patch cycle, and how long you have forgotten to take the patch off or put on a new one.

-This can happen at any point during this patch-free week, and you should start using your next patch on time whether or not you are still bleeding.
+You should start using your next patch on time whether or not you are still bleeding.

-Some people do this when they want to put off bleeding, for example if they are going on holiday.
 You can miss out the patch-free week by using another patch straight away.
 This isn’t harmful and you will still be protected against pregnancy.
 Sometimes you will still get bleeding.